sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/python.rst

     print(inferred_model)

 There is a new attribute `value_info` which stores the inferred shapes.
-Letter `I` can be seen as a variable.
+Letter `I` in ``dim_param: "I"`` can be seen as a variable.
 It depends on the inputs but the function is able to tell which intermediate result will share the same dimension.
 Shape inference does not work all the time.
 For example, a Reshape operator.
 Shape inference only works if the shape is constant.
+If not constant, the shape cannot be easily inferred unless the following nodes expect specific shape.